U'khand tightens restrictions in view of COVID surge | Health

 Considering the likelihood of people from Uttarakhand working in Delhi returning home in the wake of a six-day lockdown in the national capital, online registration and a negative RT-PCR test report not older than 72 hours has been made mandatory for the returnees.

-All schools, degree colleges, institutes and coaching centres have been closed.
-The revised standard operating procedures (SOPs) also makes it mandatory for all modes of public transport, including buses and auto rickshaws, besides facilities like cinema halls, restaurants, bars and gyms to run at half their seating capacity.
+All schools, degree colleges, institutes, and coaching centers have been closed.
+The revised standard operating procedures (SOPs) also make it mandatory for all modes of public transport, including buses and auto-rickshaws, besides facilities like cinema halls, restaurants, bars, and gyms to run at half their seating capacity.

 It orders complete closure of swimming pools and spas in all districts.
-Organising religious, political and social functions will be completely prohibited in containment and micro containment zones.
+Organizing religious, political, and social functions will be completely prohibited in containment and micro containment zones.
 Uttarakhand reported its highest number of COVID-19 cases in a day on Tuesday with 3,012 people testing positive for the infection.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)